Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 Create an overridden local copy of this linked data-block (not supported for all data-blocks)

-参数：remap_local_usages (boolean，可选) 。 Whether local usages of the linked ID should be remapped to the new library override of it
+参数：remap_local_usages (boolean，可选) 。 Whether local usages of the linked IDshould be remapped to the new library override of it

 返回：New overridden local copy of the ID